 Most of the stone houses viewed here are listed in the Bergen Stone house Survey, the National Register of Historic Places, and the federal Historic American Building Survey.
 Once listed on the National Register of Historic Places, the house is protected from federal funded projects, such as highway construction, and is also eligible for federal funds for restoration or preservation.

 The importance of these houses is that they are some of the only physical links to the past.
 Many of the present owners have preserved the original parts of their homes and perform restorations that will not diminish their historic value.
-The Wyckoff Historical Society plans Historic House Tours for the public to view the inside of some of these magnificently preserved early homes.
+Historic House Tours have been recently offered for the public to view the inside of many of these magnificently preserved early homes.